acloudkid/codetest/README.md

 I decided to execute the objectives using a docker container running simple shell scripts to retrieve the weather data for Los Angeles.
 I thought it would be neat to at least utilize docker, and then keep the weather data up-to-date using a cron schedule.
 ```

-### Improvements
+### Improvements Needed
 ```
 1.)
+Inject API key from key management
-Finish fabric script for operating the docker containers 2.)
+2.)
+Finish fabric script for operating the docker containers 3.)
 Logging and validation
-3.)
+4.)
 Write the script in python and operating the frequency without cron
 ```

 ### Other ideas